Robotic (Minimally Invasive) Repair Surgery

 While sitting nearby, the doctor will use lenses to look at a magnified 3-D image of the inside of the body.
 Another doctor will adjust the camera and tools.
 The robotic arms and tools will be guided by the surgeon.

-A tube will be passed through one of the incisions.
-It will push gas into the belly.
-This will make it easier for the doctor to view the area.
-A camera will allow the doctor to see inside the belly.
-Other tools will be passed through the incisions.
-They will be used to repair the area.
 The hernia sac will be dissected and the tissue will be moved back into place.
 The abdominal wall will be closed.
 Mesh may be used to help strengthen your abdominal wall.